hankster/Neckerworld/train/README.md

 ./trainnw.sh

 # Training should now begin using 13,920 images.
+# If you get an "Out of Memory Error", try a smaller model in "trainnw.sh"
 # A useful tool for checking on your GPU from NVidia

 nvidia-smi